masagrator/nvn-shader-compiler/README.md

-# Run NVN glslc included with some Nintendo Switch games on Windows via Unicorn
+# Run NVN glslc included with some Nintendo Switch games via Unicorn

 This repository is used to run glslc included with some Nintendo Switch games locally to generate NVN shaders.